 It’s challenging to establish a daily pranayama / meditation practice, particularly when you’re surrounded by the typical distractions of home.
 Very often it helps to surround your practice with the support of other practitioners.
 Guided Open Classes are for those who have already taken the two-part Level 2 intro course, who wish to benefit from a group’s energy, and for those who want to jumpstart a personal practice.

-Guided Open Class meets from 1030 to 1130 on specific Wednesdays.
+Guided Open Class meets from 1030 to 1140am on specific Wednesdays and Saturdays.
 Email us for details.

 *Not for beginners